mtx9/obsidian-calcite/README.md

 The basic approach is to "draw" the query like ASCII-art in a single line.
 The result of the query is a graph that matches the definition of the textually defined graph.

+*Example: Select all notes in the folder books and all notes that are linked to these files through the property `author`:*

 ```
 [[books/*]]-{author}->[[*]]
 ```